bfitzgit23/calamares-config-xfce/README.md

 # StormOS Calamares Configuration & Boot Fix

-This repository contains the custom Calamares installer configuration files for StormOS, including a crucial post-installation boot fix script.
+This repository contains the custom Calamares installer configuration files for StormOS, including a crucial post-installation boot fix script, with help from the great team at AcreetionOS.

 ## Overview